Results of Call Maria de Sousa PhD Studentships Call

 5) Characterization of viral infection mechanisms.

-8) Repercussions of viral infection on maternal and newborn health.
+8) Repercussions of viral infection on maternal health and the newborn.

 9) Psychological impact and behavioral changes associated with the pandemic.

-The work plans of the applications funded under the Call 's objectives show a greater focus on objective 7, with a total of 12 Studentships (23%), followed by objectives 6 and 9, with a total of 9 Studentships each (17%).
+The alignment of the work plans of the funded applications with the objectives of Call a greater incidence in objective 7, with a total of 12 Studentships 23%), followed by objectives 6 and 9, with a total of 9 Studentships (17%).

-The applications were assessed by a scientific panel using a peer review system, with three evaluation criteria: merit of the candidate, merit of the work plan and merit of the host conditions.
-This evaluation panel included 13 experts from the scientific community, affiliated to 9 research units, 7 of whom (54%) are women.
+Applications were evaluated by a scientific panel using a peer review system, with three evaluation criteria: merit of the candidate, merit of the work plan, and merit of the hosting conditions.
+Thirteen experts from the scientific community, affiliated with nine research units, participated in this evaluation panel, of whom seven (54%) were women.

-The title Maria de Sousa given to this Call for PhD Research Studentships is a tribute to the researcher, emeritus professor at the University of Porto and emeritus researcher at the i3S Institute, and also retired full professor at the Abel Salazar Institute of Biomedical Sciences, internationally renowned for her studies in the immunological area and especially in the thymus-dependent area, or T area.
+The title given by Maria de Sousa to this Call PhD Studentships is a tribute to the researcher, Professor Emeritus at the University of Porto and Emeritus Researcher at the i3S Institute, as well as retired professor at the Abel Salazar Institute of Biomedical Sciences, internationally renowned for her studies in the field of immunology, particularly in the thymus-dependent area, or T area.

-The FCT's Doctoral Research Studentships are competitively awarded grants to support advanced training in all areas of knowledge to obtain the academic degree of Doctor.
-These Studentships allow doctoral students to dedicate themselves exclusively to their research, thus contributing to the country's scientific and technological development.
+FCT doctoral Studentships are competitively awarded grants to support advanced training in all areas of knowledge for the purpose of obtaining a doctoral degree.
+These Studentships doctoral students to devote themselves exclusively to their research, thereby contributing to the scientific and technological development of the country.